 Thawing the Chutney:

-If not needed right away: then simply take out the chutney from freezer and place in fridge overnight.
+If not needed right away: then simply take out the chutney from the freezer and place in the fridge overnight.

 If needed right away: then place in microwaveable bowl and microwave for 30 seconds to 1 minute.
 Please place a cover while microwaving as it splatters all around 🙂